-Current Gilman participants and alumni, and U.S. colleges students, faculty, and administrators of diverse backgrounds.
-The participants may or may not have had prior exposure to global food security issues and will represent a variety of ages, backgrounds, and career experience levels, in addition to locations across the United States.
+Current Gilman scholars and alumni, and U.S. colleges students, faculty, and administrators of diverse backgrounds.
+The participants may or may not have had prior exposure to critical and emerging technology and will represent a variety of ages, backgrounds, and career experience levels, in addition to locations across the United States.